majian55555/GitHubDashboard/README.md

 # GitHubDashboard
 Using github APIs, create Github event dashboard web.
-(Mobile friendly).
+(Mobile friendly with Android and iOS).